Krispy Kreme giving out free doughnuts for St. Patrick’s Day

-(KTLA) – Krispy Kreme customers can enjoy a free sweet treat for St. Patrick’s Day after the company announced that it would give out free glazed doughnuts to select guests.
+(KTLA) – Select guests at Krispy Kreme can enjoy a free sweet treat on St. Patrick’s Day.

-Guests who visit a Krispy Kreme location, either by dining in or through the drive-thru, on March 17 and are wearing green can receive a free glazed doughnut, a news release said.
+Customers who wear green during their visit to a Krispy Kreme location, either by dining in or through the drive-thru, can receive a free glazed doughnut on March 17, per a Krispy Kreme press release.

 The company also announced that it’s selling green glazed doughnuts by the dozen for a limited time at participating restaurants.